eduk8s-tests/lab-tanzu-challenge/workshop/content/common/registry.md

 docker push {{ registry_host }}/myimage:latest
 ```

-Feel free to use this registry, or any one of your choice.
+Feel free to use this registry or any one of your choice.